RickvanHek/staff-scheduler/README.md

 $ docker compose up
 ```

+Note: the .env file is required to run through Docker.

 ## Bypassing the admin authentication

 For testing purpose, if you register a user by using the provided endpoint `POST /user/register` with the email: `admin@admin.com` you will be automatically marked as an admin user.
 Note that this is only for demonstration purposes, in real scenarios this would not be used.